Bounding the tripartite-circle crossing number of complete tripartite graphs: Introduction

-In particular, if $m$ divides $n$, then $\crN{2}(K_{n,m})=\frac{1}{12}n(m-1)(2mn-3m-n).$
+In particular, if $m$ divides $n$, then $\crN{2}(K_{m,n})=\frac{1}{12}n(m-1)(2mn-3m-n).$

-For the general crossing number, Gethner et al.~\cite{GHLPRY} proved an upper bound for complete tripartite graphs; the bound on $\crg(K_{m,n,p})$ is analogous to the Zarankiewicz Conjecture.
-Additionally, they provided lower bounds on $\crg(K_{n,n,n})$ and on the \emph{rectilinear crossing number}, $\overline\crg(K_{n,n,n})$, in which edges are represented by straight line segments.
-Asano~\cite{A1986} determined the crossing numbers of $K_{1,3,n}$ and $K_{2,3,n}$, and Ginn and Miller~\cite{GM} gave bounds on $\crg(K_{3,3,n})$.
-For other crossing number results and equivalent terminology, see~\cite{Sch14}.
+For the general crossing number of complete tripartite graphs, Gethner et al.~\cite{GHLPRY} proved an upper bound $A(m,n,p)$ on $\crg(K_{m,n,p})$ that is analogous to the Zaran\-kie\-wicz Conjecture for $K_{m,n}$.
+Additionally, they proved that among \emph{straight-line drawings} their bound is asymptotically very close to best possible.
+For balanced tripartite graphs, $A(n,n,n)$ is of order $\nicefrac{9}{16}\cdot n^4$, much less than our lower bound of $\nicefrac{5}{4}\cdot n^4$ (see \cref{th:balanced}) because their drawings are not restricted by circles.
+(A similar gap exists between $Z(n,n) \sim \nicefrac{1}{16}\cdot n^4$ and $\crN{2}(K_{n,n}) \sim \nicefrac{1}{6}\cdot n^4$.)
+Asano~\cite{A1986} determined the crossing numbers of $K_{1,3,n}$ and $K_{2,3,n}$, and Ginn and Miller~\cite{GM} gave bounds on $\crg(K_{3,3,n})$. { More recently, building upon this work, we~\cite{K22n} established the exact tripartite-circle crossing number of $K_{2,2,n}$ for every integer $n\geq 3$, as}